WHAT IS SUSTAINABILITY SPEND ANALYSIS?

 Sustainability Spend Analysis provides a tool to quantify environmental impacts, such as GHG emissions, water consumption, primary energy use, or waste generated across an organization's entire supply chain.
 The results inform which spend categories, procurement types, and supplier(s) warrant further investigation and/or engagement.
 This allows your organization to focus mitigation efforts on high impact categories.

 Why use sustainability Spend Analysis?

-Sustainability Spend Analysis is widely recognized as the most efficient and effective way to achieve a comprehensive, multi-impact analysis of the whole supply chain.
+Sustainability Spend Analysis, also known as Environmentally-Extended Input-Output Life Cycle Assessment (EEIO-LCA) or Economic Input-Output Life Cycle Assessment (EIO-LCA), is widely recognized as the most efficient and effective way to achieve a comprehensive, multi-impact analysis of the whole supply chain.

 An organization’s various sustainability impacts arise not only from direct interactions with its immediately surrounding environment and communities, but also (and often to a far larger extent) from its purchasing activities and corresponding supply chains.
-Click here to download a brochure about sustainable procurement strategies.
+Click here to learn more about sustainable procurement strategies.